 Anti-Money Laundering Management Requirements for Overseas Acquirers

-These Anti-Money Laundering Management Requirements ("AML Requirements") apply to Alipay overseas cooperative acquirers having entered into an Alipay Service Contract with Alipay.com Co Ltd ("Alipay").
+These Anti-Money Laundering Management Requirements ("AML Requirements") apply to Alipay overseas cooperative acquirers having entered into an Alipay Service Contract (or functional equivalent contract for Alipay services) with Alipay.com Co.
+Ltd. or its affiliate ("Alipay").

 These AML Requirements set out the responsibilities and obligations of the Overseas Acquirers to have in place appropriate systems and controls to manage risks associated with anti-money laundering and anti-terrorism financing in accordance with applicable laws and regulations.